TwoSpikes/extra.nvim/README.md

 - `ctags` (Optional)

 > [!Warning]
+> First run may be longer

+> [!Warning]
-> It works better in NeoVim, and packer.nvim does not work in version of Vim/NeoVim without Lua.
+> It works better in NeoVim, and pckr.nvim does not work in version of Vim/NeoVim without Lua.

 > [!Note]
 > Press `SPACE ?` to see help